parallelwindfarms/byteparsing/paper/paper.md

 # Summary

-`byteparsing` is a Haskell-flavoured functional parser combinator for Python.
-Originally motivated by the problem of parsing OpenFOAM files, which contain ASCII and binary information, `byteparsing` became a flexible tool capable of dealing with generic formats.
+Byteparsing is a functional parser combinator for Python, originally motivated by the problem of parsing OpenFOAM files.
+These files contain both ASCII and binary data, which makes them hard to parse using traditional tools.
+Byteparsing became a flexible tool capable of dealing with generic formats.

 <!-- In addition to the basic parser architecture, the `byteparsing` package contains a parser for both ASCII and binary OpenFOAM files. -->